 2. Join an online book club.

-Of all the hobbyists out there, book friends are some of the most prepared to be stuck inside indefinitely.
+Of all the hobbyists out there, book fiends are some of the most prepared to be stuck inside indefinitely.
 But not even unlimited fictional worlds can compete with a genuine human connection.
 Thankfully, all it takes to find human connection in the digital age is decent Wi-Fi.
 Literature lovers can consider joining an online book club while cooped up.

 Several were popular before the coronavirus outbreak, including the Social Book Club, the Purewow Book Club, and Emma Watson’s feminist “Our Shared Shelf.”
 Others were started in reaction to the pandemic, including German tennis star Andrea Petkovic’s “Racquet Book Club” and author Erika Hall’s “Quarantine Book Club,” which links up readers and authors over Zoom.